Steps to Becoming a Clinical Trials Research Nurse - Education & Experience

 Step 4 – Gain One Year of Clinical Trials Research Experience (One to Two Years, Optional)

 Expanding on the foundations laid in a nursing BS program, an MS with a concentration in clinical research sciences often takes two or three years.
-Coursework covers clinical research theory, nursing theory, practicums in a wide variety of healthcare and research environments, research development and coordination, clinical trial management, experiment design, and evidence-based practice, among other subjects.
+Coursework covers clinical research theory, nursing theory, practicums in various healthcare and research environments, research development and coordination, clinical trial management, experiment design, and evidence-based practice, among other subjects.
 An MS in clinical research nursing positions students to transition into careers as research leads and assistants in pharmaceuticals, consumer products, clinical pathology, virology, oncology, and the study of infectious diseases.

-Aside from nursing programs, there are also excellent master’s in clinical research degrees that nurses can complete to gain the necessary education to enter this field.
-For example, George Washington University’s MS in clinical research science and translational research is an excellent option for those looking to continue their education online.
+For example, George Washington University’s online MSHS in clinical and translational research is an excellent option for those looking to continue their education online.
 For a more traditional pathway, GW also hosts an on-campus clinical and translational research program that has been widely lauded.

 Step 6 – Graduate with a Doctoral Degree in Nursing or a Clinical Research Discipline (Four to Seven Years, Optional)